lucas-langa/swingy/README.md

 [![Run on Repl.it](https://repl.it/badge/github/lucas-langa/swingy)](https://repl.it/github/lucas-langa/swingy)
 # swingy
-maven text based rpg game.
+java text based rpg game.

 # Running the project on repl.it
 - This requires you to have a repl.it account